Buddy Rogers (wrestler): World Wide Wrestling Federation and semi-retirement (1963–1969)

-After Thesz defeated Rogers for the NWA World Heavyweight Championship, Northeast promoters Toots Mondt and Vincent J. McMahon withdrew their membership from the NWA and formed the World Wide Wrestling Federation (WWWF, now WWE).
+After Thesz defeated Rogers for the NWA World Heavyweight Championship, Northeast promoters Toots Mondt and Vincent J. McMahon withdrew their NWA membership and formed the World Wide Wrestling Federation (WWWF, now WWE).
 The promoters felt that Thesz was not a strong draw in their territory, therefore the WWWF billed Rogers as their world champion as did Fred Kohler's Chicago promotion from January 25.
-Rogers was formally recognized as the first ever WWWF World Heavyweight Champion on April 11, 1963 when promoter and first WWWF President Willie Gilzenberg handed Rogers the WWWF World Heavyweight Championship belt on Washington D.C. television.
-Gilzenberg explained that Rogers won a wrestling tournament in Rio De Janeiro, Brazil, although it was fictional.
-WWE.com currently cites April 25, 1963 as the beginning of Rogers's reign.
+Rogers was formally recognized as the first ever WWWF World Heavyweight Champion on April 11, 1963, when promoter and first WWWF President Willie Gilzenberg handed Rogers the WWWF World Heavyweight Championship belt on Washington, D.C., television.
+Gilzenberg explained that Rogers won a wrestling tournament in Rio de Janeiro, Brazil, although it was fictional.
+WWE.com currently cites April 25, 1963, as the beginning of Rogers's reign.
 Rogers was a top draw, but his reign was ultimately cut short by a mild heart attack which greatly hindered his endurance and in-ring performance.
 Vincent J. McMahon and Toots Mondt were in a panic and hid Rogers's medical problems.
-In an emergency title switch, Rogers put over Bruno Sammartino in a quick 48 second match on May 17, 1963 in Madison Square Garden.
+In an emergency title switch, Rogers lost to Bruno Sammartino in a quick 48 second match on May 17, 1963, in Madison Square Garden.
 The match had to be kept short for fear of Rogers having a major heart attack and dying in the ring.

-After putting over Sammartino, his health problems forced Rogers to wrestle in only a limited number of short singles matches that lasted a minute or two.
+Following his loss to Sammartino, health problems forced Rogers to wrestle in only a limited number of short singles matches that lasted a minute or two.
 He participated in a few tag team matches with partner Handsome Johnny Barend where he spent almost the entire match in his corner on the ring apron while Barend did the wrestling.
 Rogers defeated Hans "The Great" Mortier in less than a minute with the figure-four leglock in Madison Square Garden and teamed with Handsome Johnny Barend to take two out of three falls via pin from Sammartino and Bobo Brazil, with Rogers pinning Sammartino for the final fall.
-The big rematch was to be held October 4, 1963 at Roosevelt Stadium in Jersey City, New Jersey.
+The big rematch was to be held October 4, 1963, at Roosevelt Stadium in Jersey City, New Jersey.
 The tickets were printed with Rogers–Sammartino on them.
 However, it was announced that Rogers was retiring and Gorilla Monsoon, who had won a tournament, got the title shot that night.
 In 1966–1967, Rogers wrestled in 18 short matches in Canada.
 In 1969, Rogers appeared in 19 quick matches in an Ohio-based promotion called Wrestling Show Classics before he realized his health was not getting better to the point where he could wrestle.
 He spent time on television talking with his former manager Bobby Davis.
 A decade later, Rogers would try to make a legitimate comeback.